replit/river/PROTOCOL.md

 It is responsible for dispatching to/from the actual connection itself.
 It's lifecycle is tied to the lifecycle of the underlying transport connection (i.e. if the WebSocket drops, this connection should be deleted).

-The protocol also defines the concept of an `instanceId`, which is a unique identifier for a specific instantiation of a client or server.

 ### Why distinguish between `Transport` and `Session`?

 The distinction between `Transport` and `Session` is important because it allows us to have transparent reconnections.